Our Land (Ukraine)

-Our Land (Наш край) was a regionalist political party in Ukraine, founded on August 2011, that was dissolved in August 2025.
+Our Land (Наш край) was a regionalist political party in Ukraine, founded in August 2011, that was dissolved in August 2025.

 In 2014, originally named "Bloc Party", the party was renamed to "Our Land".
-In the October 2015 Ukrainian local elections the party took third place with 4,375 seats and 156 seats as mayors, heads of towns and villages.
-In the 2020 Ukrainian local elections the party gained 1,694 seats.
+In the October 2015 Ukrainian local elections the party took third place with 4,478 seats and 157 seats as mayors, heads of towns and villages.
+In the 2020 Ukrainian local elections the party gained 1,892 seats.

-At a party congress held on 27 August 2025 the party decided to disband itself, due to his reputation being "critically damaged" by party members collaboration with Russia following the 2022 Russian invasion of Ukraine.
+At a party congress held on 27 August 2025 the party decided to disband itself, due to its reputation being "critically damaged" by the court case falsely accusing it of collaborating with Russian Federation.